atsid/18f-RFQ993471-POOL1/wiki/wiki7attachmentEitems.md

-#####1 - Assigned one leader, gave that person authority and responsibility, and held that person accountable for the quality of the prototype submitted
+#####a. - Assigned one leader, gave that person authority and responsibility, and held that person accountable for the quality of the prototype submitted
 > **Evidence** - Rick Lee was assigned as the leader for this project.
 In this role he prioritizes actions for sprints, makes final decisions, assigns project items to individuals, and ensure that a quality prototype is submitted on time.

-#####2 - Assembled a multidisciplinary and collaborative team that includes at a minimum of three of the labor categories limited to the Design Pool Labor categories to design the prototype as quoted in Attachment C.
+#####b. - Assembled a multidisciplinary and collaborative team that includes at a minimum of three of the labor categories limited to the Design Pool Labor categories to design the prototype as quoted in Attachment C.
 > **Evidence** -  The Pool 1 team is made up of six individuals.
 These individuals are as follows

 >>|Name|Category Name|